ilias-t/demystifying-the-internet-talk/readme.md

         <h3>CSS & JS Endow Style and Behavior to HTML</h3>
         <img src='imgs/web-technologies.png'/>
         <br>
-        <figcaption>You can think of HTML, CSS, and JS as the three major parts of speech in human language: nouns, adjectives, and verbs.
-HTML is the noun as it is in charge of organizing content such as text, photos, and links.
-CSS is the adjective as it describes the content's appearance.
-Finally, JavaScript is the verb that endows the website with behavior, making the otherwise static page interactive.</figcaption>
+        <figcaption>HTML, CSS, and JS can be compared to the three major parts of speech in human language: nouns, adjectives, and verbs.
+HTML is the noun that defines and organizes the content; CSS is the adjective that describes the appearance; and JavaScript is the verb that endows the website with behavior, making the page interactive.</figcaption>
     </figure>
 </details>